 While the weather can be unpredictable due to its geographical location, your odds of getting fantastic trekking conditions increase when you visit during the Southern Hemisphere’s summer season, which is between November and February.

-Blessed with relatively calm weather and unusually uncrowded trails, my friends and I cherished splendid views of glistening glaciers, scenic valleys, and majestic peaks since we trekked in December.
+Blessed with relatively calm weather and unusually uncrowded trails, my friends and I have cherished splendid views of glistening glaciers, scenic valleys, and majestic peaks since we trekked in December.

-My other recommendation is to book refugios (shared accommodations) the moment they open for reservations around April or May to cut costs.
 Otherwise, all alternative accommodations will be high-end and thus astronomically expensive.

-Suggested 5-day W-Trek Itinerary
+My 5-Day W-Trek Itinerary

 How To Get To Patagonia: